What is a Botox injection?

 A Botox injection is only one method to treat wrinkles and aging skin.
 Discuss all of your treatment choices with your doctor to understand which option is best for you.

 Why is Botox injection performed?

-Your doctor may recommend Botox injections if you are middle-aged under 65 and want a more youthful look of the face and possibly the neck.
+Your doctor may recommend Botox injections if you are middle-aged, younger than 65, and want a more youthful look of the face and possibly the neck.
 You should be physically healthy and have realistic expectations of temporary improvement, not perfection.

 A Botox injection can improve the appearance of the following signs of aging for three to four months: